okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

 I am very excited now to be an official member of the team.
 I'll be primarily leading workshops around the country (and the world) to talk about OAuth and OpenID Connect.
 I will also be contributing more code and posts.

+## About Me

+I developed an interest in computers right at the beginning of the personal computer revolution when I was in 6th grade.
+I first played with CBM PETs in school.
+My first home computer was a Commodore Vic-20.
+Then a Commodore 64 and even the rare SX-64 (```LOAD"*",8,1 – anyone?```).

+{% img blog/micah_intro/micah_computers.jpg alt:"Micah Computers" width:"800" %}{: .center-image }

+After learning what I was doing with my 300 baud modem and phreaking tools, my parents sought a more wholesome outlet for my interests (one that would keep me out of jail, preferably).
+My father, a dentist, purchased an Osbourne 1 (CP/M for the win!) and had me help him automate his office.

+Since then, my love affair with technology has continued to develop and evolve.

+I’ve had a wide ranging career working at the Syfy Channel for its first online presence, large banks and insurance companies including JP Morgan Chase and Metlife, and startups.

+The primary themes throughout have been my love of APIs, information security and teaching others all about them.

+I’m a maker at heart, whether it’s refurbishing a [Dark Tower](http://afitnerd.com/2011/10/16/weekend-project-fix-dark-tower/) game or building out a MAME arcade cabinet.

+{% img blog/micah_intro/micah_mame.png alt:"Micah Mame" width:"400" %}{: .center-image }

 ## The Love of All Things API